huggingface/lerobot/README.md

 ### Visualize datasets

-Check out [example 1](./examples/1_load_lerobot_dataset.py) that illustrates how to use our dataset class which automatically download data from the Hugging Face hub.
+Check out [example 1](./examples/1_load_lerobot_dataset.py) that illustrates how to use our dataset class which automatically downloads data from the Hugging Face hub.

 You can also locally visualize episodes from a dataset on the hub by executing our script from the command line:
 ```bash